Tlingit clans

-The Tlingit clans of Southeast Alaska, in the United States, are one of the indigenous cultures within Alaska.
+The Tlingit clans of Southeast Alaska, in the United States, are one of the Indigenous cultures within Alaska.
 The Tlingit people also live in the Northwest Interior of British Columbia, Canada, and in the southern Yukon Territory.
 There are two main Tlingit lineages or moieties within Alaska, which are subdivided into a number of clans and houses.

 Tlingit moieties

-The Tlingit people of Southeast Alaska have two moieties (otherwise known as descent groups) in their society, each of which is divided into a number of clans.
+The Tlingit people of Southeast Alaska have multiple moieties (otherwise known as descent groups) in their society, each of which is divided into a number of clans.
 Each clan has its own history, songs, and totems, and each forms a social network of extended families which functions as a political unit in Tlingit society.

-The two moieties of the Tlingit society are the Raven (Yéil) and Eagle/Wolf (Ch'aak'/Gooch).
-The latter has two names because its primary crest differs between the north and the south regions of Tlingit territory, probably due to influence from the neighboring tribes of Haida, Tsimshian and Nisga'a.
+The moieties of the Tlingit society are the Raven (Yéil) and Eagle, Wolf, killer whale, Frog, Thunderbird and hummingbird and butterfly.
+The similarity to moiety names are because its primary crests differ between the north and the south regions of Tlingit territory, probably due to influence from the neighboring tribes of Haida, Tsimshian and Nisga'a.
 Each moiety is further subdivided into clans, and each clan is subdivided into houses.